QUASI-DEV/www/md/faq.md

 ## The Project

-### Where am I?
+### Overview

-Slock.it UG is a German company building the future infrastructure of the collaborative economy.
+Slock.it UG is a German company building the future infrastructure of the sharing economy.
 Our first product, the [Ethereum Computer](/ethereum_computer.html), brings blockchain technology to the entire home, making it possible to rent access to any compatible smart object and accept payments without intermediaries.
-We aim for this product and its ecosystem to be funded by a DAO, a type of digital company where backers benefit financially from the revenue of the products they supported - think of it as a Kickstarter on steroids.
+We aim for this product and its ecosystem to be funded by a Decentralized Autonomous Organization (DAO), a type of digital company or trust where token holders benefit financially from the revenue of the products they supported - think of it as a Kickstarter on steroids.

-The DAO model is free and open source for anyone to reproduce or study, and our white paper can be downloaded [here](http://j.mp/slockit).
+The DAO model is free and open source for anyone to reproduce and study, and our white paper can be downloaded [here](https://download.slock.it/public/DAO/whitepaper.pdf).

 Slock.it UG will soon make its Ethereum Computer proposal to the DAO available to the public.
-Once ready, it will be posted on this website in .pdf format.
+Once ready, it will be posted on this website.

 ### What are you trying to achieve?